 When do we use gerund or infinitive?

-When we have to use a verb after another verb, or a certain kind of word, we sometimes use an infinitive or a gerund.
+When we have to use a verb after another verb or a certain kind of word, we sometimes use an infinitive or a gerund.
 It often depends on the word that comes before.
-Here you have a list of the main situations in which we use infinitives or gerunds.
+Here’s a list of the main situations in which we use infinitives or gerunds.

 Verbs that take gerund or infinitive with a change of meaning